The Hawkeye Initiative

 The Hawkeye Initiative is a satirical Tumblr page similar to Women in Refrigerators that comments on the depiction and treatment of female characters and superheroes in comic books.
-The site features fan art of Marvel character Hawkeye (Clint Barton) in various poses held by female characters that the artists believe to be impossible or sexually provocative.
+The site features fan art of Marvel character Hawkeye in various poses held by female characters that the artists believe to be impossible or sexually provocative.
 The site's intent is phrased as "to draw attention to how deformed, hypersexualized, and unrealistically dressed women are drawn in comics".
 The site further states that these poses are seen as normal and go unnoticed by many readers when performed by female superheroes.

 Origins

 A series of commentators had discussed the absurdity of the "Strong Female Superhero Pose" in 2011–2012, with some photographic gender-swapped recreations produced.
-The Hawkeye initiative page lists four blog posts on its 'Origins' page, including the suggestion of the specific formula by comic artist Kevin Bolk in late 2012.
+The Hawkeye initiative page lists four blog posts on its 'Origins' page, including the suggestion of the specific formula by comic artist ND Stevenson in late 2012.
 The first such gender-swapped image was drawn by the comic artist Blue.
 The reason behind choosing Hawkeye in particular (though in the case of poses that involve more than one female character, Captain America and other well-known Avengers are also used) is due to the fact that Blue's first example involved swapping Black Widow and Hawkeye around on the cover of the eponymous comic.
 Stevenson and Blue then asked other artists to do the same.

 The Hawkeye Initiative website followed soon after, created and maintained by Skjaldmeyja.
-On December 5, 2018, the website's domain name expired and the site was taken down.
+On December 5, 2018, the website's domain name expired, with the blog still accessible under thehawkeyeinitiative.tumblr.com address.

 Critical reception

-In December 2012, The Daily Dot called Stevenson one of the "top 10 most influential fans of 2012" for her work in the Hawkeye Initiative.
+In December 2012, The Daily Dot called ND Stevenson one of the "top 10 most influential fans of 2012" for his work in the Hawkeye Initiative.